llanginger/no-tab/readme.md

 Lastly - the functionality of the extension is mostly consistent but it sometimes "forgets" a tab.
 This is being worked on!

 Have fun!

+## Update 08/03/2016:

+Added the beginnings of functionality for exceptions in specific situations.
+Currently, opening a "compose message" gmail (or other webmail service if you are ignoring them with the extension) link from craigslist (have not yet tested with other sites) will open up a new tab that is completely ignored by the extension.